 This is our story of our birds, how we experience them, and sadly how we could lose them.

 Boyd, coordinator of musicians, audio compilation and mixing

 The bird species count on Bimblebox is ongoing.
 When I initiated the project in 2013 there were 151 species; by the end of 2018 158 bird species had been identified.
-This number is likely to grow as further bird surveys are conducted on the Bimblebox Nature Refuge.
+As at March 2022 173 bird species of birds have been identified at the Bimblebox Nature Refuge.
+The number continues to grow as further bird surveys are conducted on the Bimblebox Nature Refuge.

 The artist prints constitute a wide variety of printmaking techniques including etching, drypoint, woodblock, linocut, screenprint, monoprint, lithography, collograph and other methods